USD 356 Conway Springs

 No animals of any kind will be allowed in the school building for “show and tell” activities unless prior approval has been received from the teacher.
 Arrangements must be made with parents for bringing the animal and taking it home.
 No animals will be brought on the bus or stay all day in the classroom.

-Regular classroom parties are scheduled for Christmas, Valentine’s, and Easter.
+Regular classroom parties are scheduled for Christmas and Valentine’s.
 Parties will begin at 2:45.
 Exchange of gifts at school will not be allowed unless it is a class activity and approved by the principal.
+Birthday parties need to be pre-scheduled with the classroom teacher.

 USD 356 is encouraging healthy snack choices as part of our district wellness policy.
 Part of our wellness policy is encouraging students and parents to consider fresh fruits and whole grain items when selecting treats for birthday celebrations and classroom parties.
 The Kyle Trueblood and USD 356 staff appreciate your consideration and support of our wellness policy.